Born at Leeds.

 Eds:

-A William Doogan is shown in the GRO records as having died in the Dewsbury, Yorkshire registration district in the June quarter of 1878 aged 63.
-This age might be a misreading of 68, which would tally with it being the same man.
-No other details of a man of a similar age are recorded in the 1881 Census or 1901 census, or in any deaths from 1875 to 1905.
+A William Doogan is shown in the GRO records as having died, aged 63, in the Dewsbury, Yorkshire registration district in the June quarter of 1878 .
+This age might be a misreading of 68, which would tally.
+No other details of a man of a similar age are recorded in the 1881 or 1901 Census, or in any deaths from 1875 to 1905.

-However, a William Dougan, a "Cotton Weaver" aged 68, is shown in the 1881 Census returns as residing in the "Workhouse Receiving & Casual Wards", New Bridge, Manchester.
+However, a William Dougan, a "Cotton Weaver" aged 68, is shown in the 1881 Census as residing in the "Workhouse Receiving & Casual Wards", New Bridge, Manchester.
 His birthplace is given as Manchester.
-He is further shown as dying aged 75 in the December quarter of 1884 in the Prestwich registration district of Manchester.
+The death of this man, aged 75, is shown in the December Quarter 1884 in the Prestwich registration district of Manchester.